Hazardous Waste Collection For Satellite Accumulation Areas

 - Containers are closed and in good condition

-Use the SRS on-line Hazardous Material Disposal Request Form to request a waste pick up.
+Use the EHS Online Hazardous Material Disposal Request Form to request a waste pick up.

-- Send a copy of the completed form by e-mail (preferred) to SRS at Chemical Safety or fax to 7-9006
+- Send a copy of the completed form by email (preferred) to EHS at CHEMSAFETY-L@list.unm.edu or fax the form to 7-9006.

 You will receive an e-mail or call from our Hazardous Materials Specialist to schedule the waste pick-up.

-More information: If you have questions related to Hazardous Waste and Excess Chemicals disposal please contact Safety and Risk Services at 277-2753
+More information: If you have questions related to Hazardous Waste and Excess Chemicals disposal please contact Environmental Health and Safety at 277-2753